 “If you don’t know where you’re going, you’ll probably end up somewhere else”

 Creating a compelling goal along with the reason why that goal is important may take some time, but it’s worth it.
 Without a compelling goal, we have no direction and we may lack the fortitude necessary to achieve our goals.

-I bet the times you were successful in your life were not when you “wanted” something, but when you “needed” something.
-You set a specific goal and you had a reason why that goal was important to you that was so compelling failure was not an option.
+I bet the times you were successful despite big challenges, you set a specific goal and you had a reason why that goal was important to you that was so compelling failure was not an option.

 There are two different types of goals you can consider creating:

 (1) Outcome goals – Relate to an end point, such as losing 10 pounds, or completing 10 pull-ups